hoanlee0802/hoanlee0802/README.md

 - 👋 Hi, I’m @hoanlee0802
-- 👀 I’m interested in learning new things and make new friends
+- 👀 I’m interested in learning new things and making new friends
 - 🌱 I’m currently learning Python, Java, C,...
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me hoanlee0802@gmail.com

 <!---